Horse-profile.jpg

 The ghost of a soldier from the Trojan war travels through the ruins of a haunted ancient world to confront the rise of tyrants.

-Authoritarianism is rising across the globe, and with it the cruelty and gross self-interest that corrupts reason, truth, and the ability of diverse people to deliberate about the common good.
+Authoritarianism has risen across the globe, and with it the cruelty and gross self-interest that corrupts reason, truth, and the ability of diverse people to deliberate about the common good.
 What might civic responsibility look like in an ancient, pre-democratic time?

 In The Iliad, for me, the character of Thersites — the soldier who publicly challenged the motives of Agamemnon, the Greek commander at Troy, models the act of ethical protest.
 For Homer, this protest is dismissed, because it doesn’t square with the bard’s heroic theme.
 But later in history, philosophers like Hegel, see Thersites as a character who speaks truth to power.